3 Influencers on How They Got Over Instagram Anxiety—Because Yes, It's a Thing

 What's your advice to others who are dealing with self-doubt when they're on Instagram?

 Delete the app!
 No app is worth your mental health.
 Talk with someone to find the root of your anxiety and begin healing.
-Your healing won't come from scrolling though quotes on an app.
+Your healing won't come from scrolling through quotes on an app.
 Take time off.

 What's your relationship with Instagram like?

 I'm one of those people who carefully curate their Instagram because it's just fun and I'm building my brand.
 Being that I'm a perfectionist when it comes to my feed, anxiety does come into play.
 I used to get anxiety about the simplest things, like if the picture I've chosen flowed with the rest of my feed.
-I'd ask myself questions like "Is this giving off the wrong impression?" or "Does this picture align with my brand?"
+I'd ask myself questions like, "Is this giving off the wrong impression?" or "Does this picture align with my brand?"
 It can be overwhelming trying to get Instagram "right."
 There have definitely been times where I'd post what I think is a bomb picture, but then my likes and engagement say otherwise.
 Instagram is addicting.
 I've definitely caught myself spiraling in a hole of comparison, and it has taken a toll on my mental health.
-You know, it's one thing to say "I don't care what other people think" and yet keep looking back to Instagram to see how many likes and follows you have.
+You know, it's one thing to say, "I don't care what other people think," and yet keep looking back to Instagram to see how many likes and follows you have.
 It's like a constant weird craving of affirmation from people you don't even know.

 On Not Seeking Validation From Instagram